sjmitche9/data_quality_assurance_process/tutorial.md

 ```

 Interestingly, titles are "Negative", implying they are not real movies.
-Seeing last update, we see that these have been added in 2024, whereas most films have been added in 2004.
+Seeing the last update, we see that these have been added in 2024, whereas most films have been added in 2004.
 So, we will ignore data added in 2024.

 **explanation of why you did something**